ciscoheat/deepstate/README.md

 - [x] Observable state
 - [x] Support for DataClass
 - [ ] Support for objects with a Map-like interface
-- [ ] An option for making the asset immutable as well, instead of treating it as a state container
+- [ ] An option for making the asset itself immutable, instead of treating it as a state container
 - [ ] Your choice!
 Create an issue to join in.

 [![Build Status](https://travis-ci.org/ciscoheat/deepstate.svg?branch=master)](https://travis-ci.org/ciscoheat/deepstate)